 “Let’s hit Ladakh.” said my buddy Abhijit “A friend’s putting together a Bullet ride.
 Come, it’ll be fun – I’ll split the rental with you!”

-And, so it was that, on a dusty evening in Delhi, I slung my leg over a Bullet, headed for Manali.
+So it was that, on a dusty evening in Delhi, I slung my leg over a Royal Enfield Bullet, headed for Manali.
 I’d never ridden one, and Bullet-owning friends had flatly refused to lend me theirs (my first biking lesson!).
 Three weeks later I was back, with a Khardung La tee, sunburn, numb backside and loads of pictures, having never been confused by the swapped gearshift/brake configuration.
 I was converted for good.

 What makes a biking special for me is that, from that beginning, life took on a completely new meaning.